The Djinni’s Offer: see below…

 Copy into your notes, and Mind Map each word:

 Reading Comp.
 Vocab.
-Grammar Vocabulary Math Vocabulary Test-taking
+Grammar Vocabulary Math Vocabulary Test-taking Skills

-6pm: Spend one minute imagining x.
+6pm: Spend one minute contemplating nationalism.

 6:02 Continue on work from your folder (on Reading/Literature/Science/Social Studies).

 7pm: Stand up & Stretch, if you wish…

 7:07 to 7:15 we will have our Grammar lecture, using this passage